ashwwwin/automation-mcp/README.md

 furi start automation-mcp
 ```

-and you're done! (or you can just the use desktop app for no cli).
+and you're done! (or you can just use the furi desktop app for no cli).

 ### Prerequisites